-What is the climate like at the various times of the year?
+What is the climate like at this time of the year?

-The Naadam Festival departure in July can be very hot, especially in Beijing.
-The other departures all experience more moderate temperatures where it is usually pleasantly warm during the day and cooler in the early morning and evening.
+July can be very hot, especially in Beijing.
+But temperatures are more moderate throughout the rest of the tour.
 Our pre-departure information booklets will provide specific temperature and weather guides for your trip.

-Do I have to fly straight home from Moscow?
+Do I have to fly straight home from Helsinki?